Router Login

 Xfinity Gatewayadminpassword

-Login rejected.
-The password was changed.
-A factory reset restores defaults - hold the reset button for 10 seconds.
-Note: this also resets your WiFi name and all other settings.
+Password rejected.
+Someone changed it.
+A factory reset brings back the defaults.
+Hold the small reset button on the router for 10 seconds.
+But careful - this also wipes your WiFi name and all other settings.

 Frequently Asked Questions